thaitranchi/shoply-ecommerce/README.md

-Here’s a clean and well-structured version of your README.md file:

-⸻

 ##### Shoply — E-commerce Platform

 Shoply is a full-stack e-commerce platform built with Django Rest Framework (DRF) and React.js, offering a secure and scalable solution for modern online stores.
 It provides essential features such as JWT authentication, product management, order processing, and a responsive UI.